22 Mar Knowing the Difference Between Hemp and Marijuana

 HempMeds® Hemp Oil Products Are Crafted Only with High-CBD Hemp

-Your Trusted CBD Source, HempMeds® CBD oil supplements are formulated using only the highest quality hemp plants.
+Your Trusted CBD Source, HempMeds® CBD oil products are formulated using only the highest quality hemp plants.
 Our unique variety of non-GMO hemp is naturally higher in CBD and is grown in Northern European microclimates without the use of pesticides, herbicides, or chemical fertilizers.

-To ensure the safety and reliability of our hemp oil supplements, all HempMeds® products are held to our strict safety tested standard, which examines our hemp oil at three points in our manufacturing process.
+To ensure the safety and reliability of our hemp oil products, all HempMeds® products are held to our strict safety tested standard, which examines our hemp oil at three points in our manufacturing process.
 Because they are rigorously tested and contain only trace levels of THC, HempMeds®’ CBD hemp oil products are safe to use by every member of your family.

 Are you getting the safest, most reliable CBD oil you can?
 Here are five questions you should be asking about your CBD hemp oil products.